maritimeconnectivity/MRNService/README.md

       "mrn": "urn:mrn:mcp:user:givemedriverslicense:jinki"
     }

-In the example with incorrect MRN scheme like having 'm' for OID,
+In the example with incorrect MRN scheme like having one character 'm' for OID,

     localhost:8080/validate?mrn=urn:mrn:m:user:walkingwikipedia:oliver